r0adra93/qb-shops/README.md

 # qb-shops
 Shops For QB-Core

-# Notice
+# Notice - Stay updated

-You must I repeat MUST use the latest version of qb-truckingjob with this resource!
+You MUST use the latest version of qb-truckingjob with this resource!

 # License